microsoft/api-guidelines/azure/Guidelines.md

 https://<tenant-id>-<service-defined-root>.<service>.azure.net
 ```

-1. A request is made to the default end point (GET or HEAD).
+1. A request is made to the default endpoint (GET or HEAD).
 For example:

    ```text
    GET https://blobstore.azure.net/contoso.com/account1/container1/blob2